-[Work in progress] Framing Taxes as Losses: A Phenomenological Study of Mental Accounting and Compliance Behavior in Indonesia
+Framing Taxes as Losses: A Phenomenological Study of Mental Accounting and Compliance Behaviour in Indonesia

 tax compliance, slippery slope theory, loss aversion, mental accounting, tax consultantsAbstract

-Aim: This study examines how taxpayers perceive and manage their tax liabilities through an accounting mental lens
+Aim: This study examined how taxpayers perceive and manage their tax liabilities through an accounting mental approach.

-Methodology: Employing a phenomenological approach, in-depth interviews were conducted with tax consultants and clients who have direct experience in fulfilling tax obligations.
-The data were analyzed using bracketing, categorization, and thematic development.
+Methodology: Employing a phenomenological approach, the authors conducted in-depth interviews with tax consultants and clients experienced in fulfilling tax obligations.
+Data were analysed through bracketing, categorisation, and thematic development.

-Implications: The study contributes theoretically by extending the slippery slope theory to show how loss framing shapes compliance in Indonesia.
-Practically, it highlights the dual role of tax consultants as both technical experts and psychological intermediaries.
-For policy, it stresses the need to rebuild trust and reframe taxation from a “loss” to a civic duty to foster voluntary compliance.
+Implications: The study extends the ‘slippery slope’ theory by showing how loss framing shapes compliance in Indonesia, and underlines the dual role of tax consultants, highlighting the need of policy to rebuild trust and reframe taxation as a civic responsibility to encourage voluntary compliance.

 Downloads